emkcloud/livewire-tweak/docs/contents/prefix-core.md

 POST     {routewire}/livewire/upload-file ... livewire.upload-file ..............
 ```

 By default, the value of `{routewire}` will be set to `admin` value since it is the first element in the groups option.
-If you want to change it at runtime, use this command in your service provider.
+If you want to change it at runtime, use this command:

 ```php
 URL::defaults(['routewire' => 'backend']);